 Twitter is an online space where users can keep up with the news in real time.

-On Twitter, you can “follow” individuals, corporations, news outlets, etc. to consume content they post in messages called “tweets.”
-You can also compose your own tweets, which can include links to other sites or content.
+On Twitter, you can “follow” individuals, corporations, news outlets, etc. to consume content they post or link to messages called “tweets.”
+You can also compose your own tweets, which may or may not include links to other sites or content.

 Twitter can be useful to you because it’s a way to stay informed about the industry, competitors, and current events, as well as connect and interact with clients and prospects.